enasequence/ena-browser-documentation/about/about_ena.rst

 archiving and dissemination of sequence data.

-**Database of record and platform for data management**: ENA comprises both the globally comprehensive data resource that preserves the world’s public-domain output of sequence data and a rich portfolio of tools and services to support the management of sequence data.
+**Database of record and platform for data management**: ENA comprises both the globally comprehensive data resource that preserves the world’s public-domain output of sequence data (`Read more about ENA Content here <https://www.ebi.ac.uk/ena/browser/about/content>`_) and a rich portfolio of tools and services to support the management of sequence data.

 **A data foundation**: as nucleotide sequencing becomes increasingly central to applied areas such as healthcare and environmental sciences, ENA has become a foundation upon which scientific understanding of biological systems may be